aidenybai/hacky/README.md

 `html()` tagged templates can produce Virtual DOM nodes, which define your DOM view.

-`this.useState()` function will instantiate a new state reference, in which you can mutate by the `.value` property.
+`this.createState()` function will instantiate a new state reference, in which you can mutate by the `.value` property.

 ## Acknowledgments